syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Shapes.md

 ## BPMN Shapes

 BPMN shapes are used to represent the internal business procedure in a graphical notation and enables you to communicate the procedures in a standard manner.
-To create a bpmn shape, node can be created with BPMNNode class and its `Shape` should be set as any one of the inbuilts [BPMN Shapes](/aspnetmvc/api/global#bpmnshapes "BPMN Shapes").
+To create a bpmn shape, node can be created with BPMNNode class and its `Shape` should be set as any one of the built-in shape.
+[BPMN Shapes](http://help.syncfusion.com/CR/cref_files/aspnet/ejweb/Syncfusion.EJ~Syncfusion.JavaScript.DataVisualization.DiagramEnums.BPMNShapes.html "BPMN Shapes").
 The following code example illustrates how to create a simple business process.

 {% highlight c# %}